 vr konzert

 Once in the virtual concert arena, there is the first small disappointment.
 There aren’t very many concerts and they cost virtual cash, which you can buy in the app with real money (with yen! .

-After all, there is exactly one concert for free.
-The concert feels more like a virtual karaoke night.
+After all, there is exactly one song per concert for free.
+The concert feels more like an event than a virtual karaoke night.
 The song is poppy and in Japanese, which is why I don’t understand a single word.
 But doesn’t matter, K-Pop and J-Pop became international success even so.

+vr konzert